 The Marianne & Nicholas Young Auditorium

-Born and raised in Spain, Dr. M. Mercedes Perez-Rodriguez, MD, PhD moved to the US in 2008 to pursue an academic career in psychiatry research.
+Born and raised in Spain, Dr. M. Mercedes Perez-Rodriguez moved to the U.S. in 2008 to pursue an academic career in psychiatry research.
 Dr. Perez is Assistant Professor of Psychiatry and Assistant Training Director for Research in the Department of Psychiatry at the Icahn School of Medicine at Mount Sinai in New York.
 She is the Medical Director of the Psychosis Research Integrating Science and Medicine (PRISM) Program.